-A goiter is an enlargement of the thyroid gland, located on the front of the neck.
+A goiter grows on the front of the neck as an enlargement of the thyroid gland.
 It produces hormones that help regulate your body’s metabolism.
-Goiters are seldom painful, as they tend to grow slowly.
+Goiters seldom cause pain, as they tend to grow slowly.

 Nontoxic or sporadic goiter is a type of simple goiter that may be:

 - Diffuse — an enlargement of the whole thyroid gland

 - Nodular — an enlargement caused by nodules, or lumps on the thyroid

 - Eating foods that inhibit production of thyroid hormone, including cabbage, turnips, brussel sprouts, seaweed and millet